Sithuk/ubuntu-server-zfsbootmenu/README.md

 	nano ubuntu_server_encrypted_root_zfs.sh

-Run the "install" option of the script.
+Run the "initial" option of the script.

+	./ubuntu_server_encrypted_root_zfs.sh initial

+Reboot after the initial installation completes and login to the new install.
+Username and password is as set in the script variables.
+Then run the second part of the script.

-	./ubuntu_server_encrypted_root_zfs.sh install
+	./ubuntu_server_encrypted_root_zfs.sh postreboot

 ## Optional: Remote access during boot
 The script includes an optional feature to provide remote access during boot.
 Remote access over ssh allows the system state to be rolled back to a previous snapshot without physical access to the system.
 This is helpful to return a system to a bootable state following a failed upgrade.